colossalboss/schedule/README.md

 ## Description

 The plan is to make an app people can use to book an appointment with the Doctor.
+The app is built with HTML, CSS, JavaScript and also expressjs

 ## Instructions